 I am more than happy to speak to the hon.
 Gentleman and any concerned providers in his constituency.
 We took a view to try to make the funding fairer across the country.
 We have also set in place a 95% pass-through rate, so that 95% of the money that local authorities get will go on to providers, and that will help.
 In some cases, local authorities were keeping back up to 30% of the funding.

 I need to make some progress.
 We know that for historical reasons there were clearly unfair and unjustifiable funding differences between areas and between different types of providers.
-That is why we introduced a fairer funding formula that maximises the amount passed on to providers while ensuring that all local authorities are adequately funded to secure sufficient early education, including that provided by maintained nursery schools.
+That is why we introduced the fair funding formula which maximises the amount passed on to providers while ensuring that all local authorities are adequately funded to secure sufficient early education, including that provided by maintained nursery schools.
 I recognise that nursery schools have costs over and above other providers because of their structures and because of the nature of the communities they serve.
 That is exactly why I announced the additional £55 million a year for local authorities to allow them to maintain existing levels of maintained nursery school funding at least until the end of this Parliament.
 The Opposition spokesperson asked me how that money will be distributed.
 It will go to the local authorities, with the presumption that 100% of it will be passed on to the maintained nursery schools.
 It will not be part of the 95%.